Last Updated on July 7, 2026 by Daniel Globe

 Unforgettable Encounters

-Snorkelers and divers often encounter sea turtles gliding gracefully through the water or schools of colorful fish darting among vibrant coral formations.
-Seasonal migrations also bring larger marine animals like manta rays and whale sharks into Palauan waters at certain times of the year, providing unforgettable encounters for those lucky enough to witness them.
+Snorkelers and divers often encounter sea turtles and schools of colorful reef fish.
+Seasonal currents also bring larger animals like manta rays and whale sharks into Palauan waters at certain times of year — most reliably from July through October — making for memorable encounters for those who time their visit right.

 Budget-Friendly Travel Times